rickellis/Arch-Linux-Install-Guide/README.md

     /dev/sd*

 You will need to change these to reflect your particular drive.
-To get this info use:
+To get this info use either of these commands:

     $   fdisk -l

-Or

     $   lsblk

 ## Prepare Installation Media